Artificial discovery of lattice models for wave transport: Results

 Finally, we enforce amplification by imposing that the gain rate per unit cell at $\omega=0$ reaches a specified target value $s_\mathrm{target}$, with $s_\mathrm{target}>1$.
 After discovering suitable lattice models, we vary the value of $s_\mathrm{target}$, and use symbolic regression to analyze the dependencies of the lattices' parameters on this target value, see the next section.

 Our approach discovers multiple lattice models fulfilling those constraints; see Supplemental Material for an exhaustive list of all discovered lattices.
-Of those, we discuss the lattice in \cref{fig:amplifier}(b) in more detail as its gain rate profile is extremely flat, see \cref{fig:amplifier}(c).
-Its first five derivatives are smaller than \num{1e-2}, which is even more than demanded by the constraints we set and leads to broadband amplification, see \cref{fig:amplifier}(d).
-For comparison, for a Josephson traveling wave amplifier only the first derivative of the gain rate vanishes \cite{white2015traveling}.
+Of those, we discuss the lattice in \cref{fig:amplifier}(b) in more detail as its gain rate profile is exceptionally flat, see \cref{fig:amplifier}(c).
+Its first five derivatives are smaller than \num{1e-2}, which exceeds the constraints we set and leads to broadband amplification; see \cref{fig:amplifier}(d).
+For comparison, for a Josephson traveling wave amplifier, only the first derivative of the gain rate vanishes \cite{white2015traveling}.

 The discovered amplifier also demonstrates the connection between the eigenvalues of the transfer matrix and topology.
 When $\abs{\lambda_M}$ is larger than \num{1}, the winding number is $w=-1$ and the lattice amplifies signals towards the right, see \cref{fig:amplifier}(e).
 When $\abs{\lambda_M}$ and $1/\abs{\lambda_{M+1}}$ are both smaller than \num{1}, the lattice is in a topologically trivial state with $w=0$, and signals are deamplified in both directions, see \cref{fig:amplifier}(f). \\